tenstorrent/tt-low-level-documentation/data_movement_doc/perf_plots/Performance Plots.md

 ### Loopback Packet Sizes

 ![Loopback Packet Sizes](./blackhole/images/Loopback%20Packet%20Sizes.png)
-To view these results in a table, refer to the relevant [Markdown file](./blackhole/csv/Loopback%20Packet%20Sizes.csv).
+To view these results in a table, refer to the relevant [csv](./blackhole/csv/Loopback%20Packet%20Sizes.csv).

 Loopback will have similar characteristics to the one to one test, however it uses two ports to send and receive data, as such it is more likely to cause contention.